 This document acts as an official pledge listing a third party (known as the guarantor) who will ensure payment of a debt will be fully repaid to the creditor.

-This is a type of legal contract between two parties that holds one party responsible for the damage or loss suffered by the other party and specifies compensation that will be available for the negative occurrences.
+This contract holds one party responsible for the damage or loss suffered by the other party and specifies the compensation that will be available for the negative occurrences.

 This is a document through which one party (called the releasor) waives the liability of another party (called the releasee).